alexanderbird/generator-cms-less/README.md

 _the Content Management System that gets out of your way_

 * ultra-lightweight
-* dynamically load pages based on url hash
+* dynamically load page content based on url hash
 * keep static web sites [DRY](http://programmer.97things.oreilly.com/wiki/index.php/Don't_Repeat_Yourself)
 * because WordPress is a great hammer but not every website is a nail
+* implements Google's [hash bang notation](https://developers.google.com/webmasters/ajax-crawling/docs/learn-more) so SEO is not compromised

+### Requires
+* JQuery 2.X on the client side
+* In production only: PHP to render html snapshots for Google

 ---